thomaslian/ResturantSystem/README.md

 # ResturantSystem

-Copyright (c) 2017 Thomas Lian Ødegaard
+Copyright © 2017 Thomas Lian Ødegaard
 All Rights Reserved

 This product is protected by copyright and distributed under